-- the scenario applied to the proficiency check environment (e.g. simulated training flight) - the trainee profile - the format of the flight component to ensure that the FPC applicant is in no doubt about what is required - requirement to de-brief the 'trainee' on air exercise one - pilot in command, including traffic separation and responsibilities - transfer of control - flight tolerances and ground references - simulating emergencies, methods and calls - actual emergencies - procedures for simulating IMC (if applicable) - multiple flights and the assessment of competencies (if applicable).
+- the scenario applied to the proficiency check environment (e.g. simulated training session) - the trainee profile - the format of the flight component to ensure that the SPC applicant is in no doubt about what is required - requirement to de-brief the 'trainee' on air exercise one - flight tolerances and ground references - simulating emergencies, methods and calls - actual emergencies - procedures for simulating IMC (if applicable) - multiple flights and the assessment of competencies (if applicable).